 - Regulation (EU) 347/2013 on guidelines for trans-European energy infrastructure

-- REKK, DNV GL, Final report on Assessment of the candidate Projects of Energy Community Interest (PECI) and Projects for Mutual Interest (PMI)
+- REKK, DNV GL, Final report on 2016 assessment of the candidate Projects of Energy Community Interest (PECI) and Projects for Mutual Interest (PMI)

 - DNV KEMA et. al., Development and Application of a Methodology to Identify Projects of Energy Community Interest